Hatiora epiphylloides (Porto & Werderm.) P.V.Heath

 How to Grow and Care

-Hatiora grows in the wild in tropical rain forests of south Eastern Brazil, as far south as the state of Parana, along the border with Paraguay.
-Although it grows mostly on tree trunks, it is sometimes found growing on rocky ground.
+Hatiora grows in the wild in tropical rain forests of south Eastern Brazil, as far south as Parana, along the border with Paraguay.
+Although it grows mainly on tree trunks, it is sometimes found on rocky ground.
 In the wild, Hatiora bloom in spring and will sometimes flower twice in one year.

 - Back to genus Hatiora